Harsha7337/M1_Projectgoal_Game/5_Report/README.md

 ## Output
 * Vaccinated data log is updated and new registrations are added to the end of the pre data list
 * List of vaccinated patients along with total vials consumed is printed
+* Data will be shared to each and everyone who registered for the vaccinaton